The Unlikely Inspiration Behind Miley Cyrus' VMAs Performance

 This has been the year of Miley Cyrus' make-under.
-After her new single "Younger Now" dropped, we were fully expecting Cyrus to walk on stage at the VMAs tonight with the same understated, relaxed vibe she brought to the Billboard Music Awards — grown-out roots, beachy waves, and no-makeup makeup to boot — but the very opposite happened.
+After the first single of her new album "Younger Now" dropped, we were fully expecting Cyrus to walk on stage at the VMAs tonight with the same understated, relaxed vibe she brought to the Billboard Music Awards — grown-out roots, beachy waves, and no-makeup makeup to boot — but the very opposite happened.
 In fact, she decided to channel someone else entirely: Elvis Presley.

 Instead of flowing waves and nude lipstick, we got a rockabilly hairstyle and '50s makeup.
 And it's not the first time she paid homage to her childhood hero and The King of Rock 'n' Roll — her latest music video drop was also a tribute to the icon.